Able Muse Press, November 2021

 About the Book

-“Fetch, Muse is Rebecca Starks’s second full-length collection, with precisely crafted, moving poems that are by turns heartwarming and heartrending.
-Starks presents a powerful account of the integration of a dog with behavioral issues into a family.
-Along the way, with ‘memory burning [her] into brilliance,’ understanding deepens of the dog Kismet as an individual, of human beings’ wilder inclinations, and of the nature of warmth given and received.
+“Fetch, Muse, Rebecca Starks’s second full-length collection of poetry, is a powerful account of events revolving around adopting, living with, and ultimately giving up a dog.
+In precisely crafted and moving poems of compassionate care, of sacrifice and inclusion, the accounts are by turns heartwarming and heartrending–how the dog Kismet was integrated into and became an important and beloved member of the family, and ultimately lost, “memory burning [her] into brilliance.”
+Along the way, understanding deepens of the dog as an individual, of our wilder inclinations, guiding toward a more informed attitude, to warmth given and received.
 This is a unique collection of longing and introspection, uncovering a closer sense of the life around us, our inner nature, our humanity.” (from the publisher)

 Purchase or pre-order now: